jraysajulga/QuanTP/README.md

        itself into a container.
 This will take a few minutes.
     c.
 Once the container is initialized, the terminal will output your container's ID and take some time to initialize.
-3. Access your initialized QuanTP Docker container at [http://localhost:8080.](http://localhost:8080.)
+3. Access your initialized QuanTP Docker container at <a href="http://localhost:8080" target="_blank">http://localhost:8080</a>.
     a.
 Optional: Register an account by following step 2 in the first section ( **Instructions** **for accessing the QuanTP tool on Jetstream)**
           i. _Docker containers are inherently temporary, so only register if you plan_